AccelByte/iam-python-sdk/docs/frameworks.rst

         )
     ])
     def get_protected_endpoint():
-        return return 'You have authorized access!'
+        return 'You have authorized access!'

 By default, *permission_required* dependency will check the access token on the Authorization header with Bearer type.
 You can customize these default configurations according to your service/apps needs: